All Episodes

 Like we said yesterday, it's a lot easier to escape scrutiny if you're part of a crowd.

-That's that's true leadership, too.
+That's true leadership, too.

-No, I'm not going out there unless all of the other girls show up too.
+No, I'm not going out there unless all of the other girls show up, too.

-It's just that simple.
+It's just that simple, Mr. Limbo.

-The other women will come forward.
+If I'm going to do it, the other women will come forward.

-And well minstrel cycles synchronized.
+And minstrel cycles synchronize.

 That's how we get the All-American First Cavalry Amazon Battalion in the U.S. military.